IDAES/idaes-pse/docs/user_guide/modeling_extensions/uncertainty_propagation/index.rst

 The Python function **rooney_biegler_model** generates a Pyomo regression model using the input Pandas DataFrame **data**.
 This model contains the attributes ``asymptote`` and ``rate_constant`` which are the parameters :math:`p` to be estimated by minimizing the sum of squared errors (SSE).
 The list **variable_name** contains strings with these attribute names.

-Similarly, the Python function **rooney_biegler_model_opt** returns a conrete Pyomo model which the process optimize problem.
-This specific example has no degrees of freedom (once :math:`p` is specified); the objective function computes the product concentration at time 10.
+Similarly, the Python function **rooney_biegler_model_opt** returns a concrete Pyomo model which is the process optimization problem.
+This specific example has no degrees of freedom once :math:`p` is specified; the objective function computes the product concentration at time :math:`t=10`.

 The function **quantify_propagate_uncertainty** returns the object **results** which contains several important attributes:

 * **results.theta_names** contains the names of parameters :math:`p`
 * **results.theta** contains the estimate values for parameters :math:`p`
 * **results.gradient_f_dic** contains the gradients :math:`\frac{\partial f}{\partial asymptote} \text{ and } \frac{\partial f }{\partial rate\_constant}`
 * **results.dsdp_dic** contains the gradients :math:`\frac{\partial asymptote}{\partial asymptote},\frac{\partial rate\_constant}{\partial asymptote},\frac{\partial asymptote}{\partial rate\_constant}, \text{ and } \frac{\partial rate\_constant}{\partial rate\_constant}`
-**results.propagation_f** contains the estimate variance of the objective function
+* **results.propagation_f** contains the estimate variance of the objective function

 Available Functions
 -------------------